WebHare/platform/whtree/modules/consilio/doc/topics/consilio/opensearch.md

 You can test your URL by passing it to `curl` - it should show some JSON output.
 This will also show you the version number of OpenSearch - you will need the Dashboard to be the same version

-The easiest way to start the Dashboard is probably to use the docker container for OpenSaerch dashboard as follows:
+The easiest way to start the Dashboard is probably to use the docker container for OpenSearch dashboard as follows:

 ```
 docker run -p 127.0.0.1:5601:5601\